PatrickHechler/primitive-code/README.md

     * `02 1D <RELATIVE_LABEL (48-bit)>`

 `JMPSB <LABEL>`
-* sets the instruction pointer to position of the command after the label if the last SomeBits flag is set
+* sets the instruction pointer to position of the command after the label if the `SOME_BITS` flag is set
 * definition:
     * `if SOME_BITS`
         * `IP <- IP + RELATIVE_LABEL`